ZahinAbrar/ZahinAbrar.github.io/_pages/projects.md

 Implementing Recurrent Neural Network (RNN) and Long Short Term Memory (LSTM) for Electric Vehicle charging demand prediction.
 ------
-In this project I used RNN and LSTM to predict time series demand for a electric vehcile chargins station. charging station.
+In this project, I implemented Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) models to predict Electric Vehicle (EV) charging demand.
+The focus was on capturing temporal dependencies in the data to accurately forecast charging requirements.
+Key steps included preprocessing time-series data, designing and training deep learning models, and evaluating their performance to optimize predictions for real-world applications.

 Project Link:  [Github Repository](https://github.com/ZahinAbrar/RNN-and-LSTM-for-Electric-Vehicle-Charging-Demand-Prediction)